cgoliver/cgoliver.github.io/misc/quotes.md

 <div id="dost-monster">
 </div>
-The most monstrous monster is the monster with noble feelings; -- Fyodor Dostoevsky, *The Eternal Husband* <button onclick="Copy('dost-monster')">[copy link]</button>
+The most monstrous monster is the monster with noble feelings;<br>
+-- Fyodor Dostoevsky, *The Eternal Husband* <button onclick="Copy('dost-monster')">[copy link]</button>

 ---

 <div id="seneca-epic"></div>
-The difference here between the Epicurean and our own school is this: our wise man feels his troubles but overcomes them, while their wise man does not even feel them.
+The difference here between the Epicurean and our own school is this: our wise man feels his troubles but overcomes them, while their wise man does not even feel them.<br>
 -- Seneca, *Letters from a Stoic* <button onclick="Copy('seneca-epic')">[copy link]</button>

 ---